mykeln/lifegoals/README.md

 # lifegoals

+PRIMER
+on first page load, the script generates a default image based on default text.
+The form follows the image.
+If the form is submitted, it re-renders the page with a different image based on the text that was entered.

 TODO
 - make canvas take up full viewport width
 - let user enter text that fills the screen